parallelworks/mdlite-workflow/README.md

     "readme": "README.md"
 }
 ```
 An example of this file is provided in `./examples`.
+There are two other
+key configuration files necessary to run this workflow: `local.conf` and
+`executors.json`.
+The names of the clusters in the `POOL` fields in
+`executors.json` **must** match the names of resources in your PW account.
+Examples of `local.conf` and `executors.json` are in `./examples` and these
+files are used for configuring the workflow if they are not present in the
+main workflow directory (e.g. `/pw/workflows/mdlite`) at the time the
+workflow is run.

 ### Method 2: Cloned installation (manual pulls required)